kongou-ae/blog/content/archives/2019/08/collect-getazurestacklog-with-restapi.md

 [On-demand diagnostic log collection](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-diagnostic-log-collection-overview#on-demand-diagnostic-log-collection)

 When we use on-demand diagnostic log collection, the admin portal accesses to Rest API.
 We can also use this API.
+This blog explans the following operations.

+- Run on-demand diagnostic log collection
+- Check the history of on-demand diagnostic log collection

 ## Run on-demand diagnostic log collection